chowbran/ZotPie-Public/README.md

 ## Deliverable 5

 All the documentation is contained in the Deliverable 5 folder [here](./Deliverable 5).

+## Deliverable 6

+All the documentation is contained in the Deliverable 6 folder [here](./Deliverable 6).
 The build files (with README instructions) are located [here.](./ZotPieJS) The install instructions are located [here.](http://zotpie.readthedocs.org/en/latest/) The lasted build is located [here.](./LatestBuild)